Treatment for smelly feet

 what causes smelly feet

-The 10 commandments for treating smelly feet
+The 10 commandments for treatment of smelly feet

 1. Make sure your shoes fully dry out before you put them on again